willferreira/multilabel-stance-detection/README.md

    keyed by ID.
 Repeat running the script for the remaining datasets: Baltimore, BLM, ..., Sandy.

 ## Running the models
 The script <code>run_cv.py</code> is used to run the various models against the different datasets.
+There are various combinations of learning algorithm: FastText (FT), Multi-task Learning (MTL), and Logistic Regression (LR); data encoding methods: Binary-relevance (BR), Label power-set (LP); and loss functions: Binary Cross-entropy, Cross-label dependency (XLD).
+There are also three datasets, where in addition, the US Election tweet dataset, and the MFTC datasets are split into sub-datasets.
+Not all combinations of algorithm, encoding method, loss function and dataset are valid.

+The script has a number of parameters, but the main ones are <code>--model-name</code> and <code>--dataset-name</code>, where the model-name and dataset-name can take the following values:

+### model-name

 The script has a number of parameters, but the main ones are <code>--model-name</code> and <code>--dataset-name</code>.
-There are three learning algorithms:

-    FastText (FT),
-    Multi-task Learning (MTL - referred to as mlp in the code), and Logistic Regression (LR - to be compatible with the model in the BBC paper),

-four models:

-    base,
-    binary-relevance (BR),
-    power-set (LP), and
-    cross-label-dependency (XLD)

-and three datasets, however, not all algorithm/model /dataset combinations are permissable.